jasonmimick/mongodb-openshift-dev-preview/README.md

 ### Provisioning MongoDB

-Known Issues <a id="issues"></a>
+Known Issues & Limitations<a id="issues"></a>

+List of issues, Limitations, and to-dos.
+These should become "issues" as needed.

-1. MongoDB processes have startup warning because
+* MongoDB processes have startup warning because
   * XFS filesystem isn't provisioned on persistent volumes
   * Database authentication is not enabled
-2. Sharded cluster deployments are yet supported (but possible by manually deploying *agent-only* nodes).
+* Sharded cluster deployments are yet supported (but possible by manually deploying *agent-only* nodes).
-3. Deprovision not functional yet.
+* Deprovision not functional yet.
 Manually clean things, e.g.

 ```